 Gotcha… so what exactly is conversational presenting?

-Conversational presenting means taking a different approach to the same old linear, static slides.
-It’s about creating a conversation – a two-way dialogue – that clearly has your customer at its heart and gives them the freedom to direct the conversation in the most relevant direction for them.
+Conversational B2B presenting means taking a different approach to the same old linear, static slides.
+It’s about creating a conversation – a two-way dialogue – that clearly has your customer at its heart and gives them the freedom to explore the conversation in the most relevant direction for them.

-But, this doesn’t mean handing over control, far from it, with a well thought out interactive presentation or sales enablement tool (which is key to conversational presenting) you can manipulate the conversation and glean valuable information from the customer whilst still giving them exactly what they need.
+But, this doesn’t mean handing over control, far from it, with a well thought out interactive presentation or sales enablement tool (which is key to conversational presenting) you have the ability to steer the conversation in order to extract valuable insights, while ensuring that the customer receives precisely what they require.

-The way you can do this is by changing the format of your presentation so that it’s interactive and lets you only present the information your customers want to hear about – and in the order they need to hear it in.
+The way you can achieve this is by changing the format of your presentation so that it’s interactive and lets you only present the information your customers want to hear about – and in the order they need to hear it in.
+No longer will you need to skip through slides or delay with phrases like, “I’ll address that shortly.”
+Another crucial aspect is incorporating leading questions into the interactive presentation, which encourages them to discuss particular areas where they face challenges or that pique their interest the most.

 Why does it work so well?